NEED TO KNOW

 Currently, we DO NOT offer daycare as a stand-alone, weekly service.
 We are an alternative to traditional boarding and pride ourselves on taking small numbers to provide our boarding guests with the individual attention and care they need.
 All overnight guests receive all day play with their boarding.

 WHY DO I HAVE TO TEXT?

 ALL CHECK-INS, CHECK-OUTS AND TRIAL DAYS ARE MADE BY APPOINTMENT ONLY via TEXT.

 It is very important that we know when you are on-your-way to our property for multiple reasons:

-- We plan EVERYTHING around when clients are coming and going from our property for our guests’ safety and sanity.
-This includes their play time, what yards they’re in, when we can let them out, when we need to bring them in, and other drop-offs and pick-ups.
+- We plan EVERYTHING around when clients are coming and going.
+This includes the dogs’ play time, what yards they’re in, when we can let them out, when we need to bring them in, baths, meals and other check-ins and check-0uts.
 If you tell us you’ll be here at a certain time, we plan on that.
 We are incredibly flexible and understand that schedules don’t always go as planned.
-PLEASE let us know if you can’t make our scheduled drop-off or pick-up time via text so we can plan accordingly.
+Your text is our cue you’re on the way (on time or not).

 WHY SHOULD I BRING MY DOG IN THE MORNING?

 It is our number one goal to provide a safe and stress-free environment for every dog that stays with us, not just yours.
 It is in our experience, that dogs that arrive late (even the nicest of dogs) are disruptive to the positive social environment, causing stress and sometimes conflict with the other dogs.
 The later in the day your dog is into their own daily routine, the harder it is for them to adjust to everyone else’s once here.
 Every new dog that arrives, is another dog that our current guests have to welcome and adjust to.
 We want to set up every dog to have a good time, early drop-offs help that!